AdS/CFT Correspondence with a 3D Black Hole Simulator: Entanglement entropy of various black holes

-The effective description of black holes with our simulator \eqref{eq:Ham} reveals a possible generalisation of $\ads_3/\cft_2$ correspondence \eqref{eq:holography}.
-In the semiclassical limit, the entanglement entropy \eqref{eq:allS} is given by $S^{\cft} \propto c r_h/l$ and thus $\ads_3$ radius $l$ cancels out due to the Brown--Henneaux formula giving a slope of entanglement entropy that is independent of any particular characteristics of the black hole, such as its Hawking temperature.
-Moreover, overall factors in the lapse functions $F(r)$ of the black hole geometry become also an overall factor in the simulator Hamiltonian \eqref{eq:Ham}.
+We now consider several lapse functions each corresponding to different black hole profiles, see Fig.~\ref{fig:universality}(a).
+While they all have different Hawking temperatures they produce the same area law behavior in their entanglement entropy as the BTZ black hole, see Fig.~\ref{fig:universality}(b).
+Obtaining the same entropy for different black holes is known as the \emph{problem of universality} \cite{Carlip2002,Carlip:2007aa,Strominger:2009aa}.
+Such behavior is expected for BTZ black holes with different temperatures.
+Indeed, in the semiclassical limit, the entanglement entropy \eqref{eq:allS} is given by $S^{\cft} \propto c l / \beta$ for $\beta\ll l$.
+The $\ads/\cft$ relates $r_h \propto l^2 / \beta$ and via the Brown--Henneaux formula $c$ is proportional to $l/G$.
+Thus the entropy is independent of any particular characteristics of the black hole, such as its Hawking temperature.

+Such an argument cannot be directly generalized when non-BTZ black holes are considered.
+Nevertheless, our simulator \eqref{eq:Ham} can explain this universal behavior for all black hole profiles parameterised by overall constants, in the following way.
+Overall factors in the lapse function $F(r)$ of the black hole geometry become also an overall factor in the simulator Hamiltonian \eqref{eq:Ham}.
 Since the two-point correlation matrix is invariant to such overall factors, the entanglement entropy stays the same for different black hole profiles even if they have different Hawking temperatures.
-With these observations, we conclude that any black hole profile that only depends on mass, e.g., the ones considered in Fig.~\ref{fig:universality}(a), can be described by the same thermal CFT as the BTZ black hole as can be readily observed by comparing Fig.~\ref{fig:universality}(b) and Fig.~\ref{fig:adscft}.
+Hence, any black hole profile that has negligible nonlinear terms around the horizon compared to the lattice spacing e.g., the ones considered in Fig.~\ref{fig:universality}(a), can be described by the same thermal CFT as the BTZ black hole.